tahumada/RubinToOworkshop/2026_Berkeley/runObsSim/setup.md

   --force_strategy FORCE_STRATEGY
                         The type of strategy to enforce on the resulting simulation.
 Options are 'gold', 'silver', 'custom1', and 'custom2'
 ```
-9. As you desire, change the desired strategy using the `--force_strategy` flag, and lines 395:443.
+9. As you desire, change the desired strategy using the `--force_strategy` flag, and lines 395:443 in `runSim_S251112cm.py`.